When you need to access your devices from several WAN or Internet based dispatchers.

-The Mimer RadioServer is delivered as a self contained small Linux computer running on 5VDC.
+The Mimer RadioServer Mk3 is delivered as a self contained small Linux computer running on 12VDC.
 It will start by itself if there has been a power failure.
 It has low power consumption and is easy to install also with power back up.

 Mimer RadioServer is, as standard, delivered pre-installed on a CF-card mounted in a compact industrial x86 computer, as seen to the right.

 However some customers prefer to run the RadioServer on a hardware platform they are used to.
 The RadioServer can therefor also be delivered as an OVF- file to be run on a virtual computer using Oracle Virtual Box.
 The Virtual box will be set to run a 32-bit Debian Linux machine.
 The virtual disk will be 2GB in size and allocates 512MB of RAM.

 The current virtual machine file has been created and tested using Virtual Box version 6.1.